Lucas-mother3/alexis-dm/README.md

 ## How it works:

-It's written in Bourne Again Shell (Bash), which is compatible with most Linux distributions.
+It's written in Bourne Again Shell (`Bash`), which is included with most Linux distributions, and compatible with various shells like Z Shell (`zsh`).

 It works by launching either `tigervnc` or makes a session from XServer XSDL.
 It can also support various window managers and desktop environments due to it's simplicity.